WHERE: Avondale Middle School, 1445 W Auburn Rd, Rochester Hills, MI 48309, USA

 WHERE: Stoney Creek Metropark, Baypoint Beach Path, Rochester, MI 48306

+Once you enter Stoney Creek Metropark, follow the unicycle signs to the 10K staging area.
 Riders will gather at the Baypoint Beach pavillion.
-Once you enter Stoney Creek Metropark, follow the unicycle signs to the 10K staging area.

 Required Safety Gear: Shoes, gloves, and helmet.
 Knee and elbow pads are recommended, but not required.
 Riders must wear their race number clearly visible on their chest, and on their back so that it is visible during the race and as the rider crosses the finish line.